C2FO/vfs/README.md

 	io.Writer
 	fmt.Stringer

-	// Exists returns boolean if the file exists on the filesystem.
+	// Exists returns boolean if the file exists on the file system.
 Returns an error, if any.
 	Exists() (bool, error)

 	// Location returns the vfs.Location for the File.